Branding Solutions Terms And Conditions

 or any relevant instruction related to the supply of the Goods.

-or delay is caused by a Force Majeure Event or by the Supplier’s failure to comply
+where such failure or delay is caused by a Force Majeure Event or by the Supplier’s

-with its obligations under the Contract in respect of the Goods: (a) delivery of
+failure to comply with its obligations under the Contract in respect of the Goods:

-the Goods shall be deemed to have been completed at 9.00 am on the 11th Business
+(a) delivery of the Goods shall be deemed to have been completed at 9.00 am on the

-Day following the day on which the Supplier notified the Customer that the Goods
+11th Business Day following the day on which the Supplier notified the Customer

-were ready; and (b) the Supplier shall store the Goods until delivery takes place,
+that the Goods were ready; and (b) the Supplier shall store the Goods until delivery

-and charge the Customer for all related costs and expenses (including insurance).
+takes place, and charge the Customer for all related costs and expenses (including

 4.7 If 20 Business Days after the Supplier notified the Customer that the Goods